anker-notary/anker-dapp/README.md

-## ANKER_ : an open source notary system on Ethereum
+## ANKER_ : an open source public notary tool on Ethereum

 ## ABOUT
 Witnessing a signature at a certain moment in time by a decentralized network is one of the basic ingredients in almost all blockchain use cases.

-A notary is a person licensed by the government to perform acts in legal affairs, in particular witnessing signatures on documents (*Wiki)
+A notary is a person licensed by the government to perform acts in legal affairs, in particular witnessing signatures on documents (wiki).

 The basic principle behind this is that someone else than you can vouch that a certain piece of data existed and signed by you at a certain moment of time.

-Anker simply replaces that person by the Ethereum network.
+Anker replaces that person by the Ethereum network.

-The main difference is that Anker is not a government backed notary, so your government will never recognise it as such.

-Given the fact that the basic principle behind the notary system effectively didn’t change much over the last 400 years, we hope that with this tool, we can convince governments all over the world that notarisation now can be done faster, cheaper and more reliable.
+Given the fact that the basic principle behind the notary system effectively didn’t change much over the last 400 years, we hope that with this tool, we can convince governments that notarisation now can be done faster, cheaper and more reliable.

-Anker is an open source project, built by d1gits

 ## HOW IT WORKS